The Himalayan tea treasure: Pulga, Himachal Pradesh

 A place not to miss for a backpacker in search of some peace while in the Parvati Valley in Himachal Pradesh is the village of Pulga which is situated at a height of 9498 feet above sea level (2895 m).
 For one to reach Pulga the best option is to take a local HRTC bus to Bharsheni which is the last stop in Parvati Valley.

 Once in Bharsheni the only option to reach the village of Pulga is to walk it out from there.
 One has to walk down the dam construction and over a bridge and walk heading towards a white colour Shiva temple.
-From there it is just a 45 minute walk along a village path that takes one through lush green pastures and a small forest area.
-After about 20 minutes into the walk there is a three way junction where there is a small wooden power plant located which is not in use any more from there to reach the village of Pulga take the path leading to the right over a foot over bridge.
+From there it is just a 45-minute walk along a village path that takes one through lush green pastures and a small forest area.
+After about 20 minutes into the walk there is a three-way junction where there is a small wooden power plant located which is not in use anymore from there to reach the village of Pulga takes the path leading to the right over a foot over bridge.